su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### ERP
 Mainly used for various sized business- from big corps to small businesses (nowadays).
 It is a tool that combines different files and data from various users into one compiled database.
 This is extremely helpful for organizations with their accounting matters- helps to keep and bring all profits made into one system.
 Example of an ERP would be SAP, Oracle, and Microsoft.
 #### Virtualization
+The purpose of virtualization is to share the capabilities of a hard drive among servers.
+A common IT problem solved by virtualization is breaking up a server into smaller parts that control a function and better in handling tasks.
+Following this, hypervisor in virtualization is a distinguishment of resources between physical and virtual environments.
 #### Python
 #### Graphic Modeling and Rendering
 #### File Compression